Granite cliffs composing the East flank of the East Carson River's awesome canyon beyond Southern "Shark Fin" from the Pacific Crest Trail

 During Summertime you will rightly question this long route around the canyon, while during Spring you will be happy it takes the high route around the floor of the canyon.

-The Pacific Crest Trail heads South tracing the long way around the upper rim of Golden Canyon.
+The Pacific Crest Trail heads South tracing the long way around the upper rim of Golden Canyon, around to the Right.

 At the head of the canyon sits Disaster Peak.